Miriam Blasco

-Miriam Blasco Soto (born 12 December 1963) is a professional judo competitor, who resides in Alicante, Spain.
-She competed at the 1992 Summer Olympics in Barcelona, Spain where she won the gold medal in Women's Judo in the 56 kg division.
+Miriam Blasco Soto (born 12 December 1963) is a Spanish former professional judo competitor.
+She competed at the 1992 Summer Olympics in Barcelona, where she won the gold medal in Women's Judo in the 56 kg division.
 By doing so, she became Spain's first female Olympic champion and first female medalist.
 One of the major streets in her city of residence, Alicante, was named after her.

 When her professional sport career finished, she became actively involved in politics.
-In 2000, 2004, and 2008, she was elected to the Spanish Senate for the conservative Partido Popular.
+In 2000, 2004, and 2008, she was elected to the Spanish Senate for the conservative People's Party.

-She is married to Nicola Fairbrother, her opponent in the 1992 judo Olympics' final match.
+She is married to Nicola Fairbrother, her opponent in the 1992 Olympic judo women's final match.